CristinaRuth/cristina-ruth/src/pages/posts/15-skills-you-need-to-be-a-successful-developer-consultant.md

 As a developer consultant, you generally work with clients, majority of whom are not technical, to help deliver a software solution to their problems.

 It's not always easy because technical skills alone would not result in a happy client, and I was curious what key skills you need to have to be a successful one.
-So I chatted with a couple of other devs and we discussed what we think these key skills are.
+So I chatted with a couple of other local Madison devs and we discussed what we think these key skills are.

 Below is a summary of our key points and our chat log behind each one.

 ## 1. Learning

+Having the **ability to learn *and* how fast you learn** will impact your consulting relationship with your client.
+There are many things to learn like the client's business, their needs/problems, who knows which, even their codebase and tech stack.
+It's similar to **adaptability**, and certainly having a **positive attitude** and **I can do it attitude** will help you tackle all of the things that need to be learned and adapted to.

 >**Steve:** An employee is expected to have some ramp-up time to absorb the stack, the company, the culture, etc, but a consultant is expected to be productive as quickly as possible.
 That means the entire engagement depends on the consultant learning as much as possible as fast as possible -- understanding the client's business, their needs, their problems, how to get results from other people in the company, who to talk to for what, etc.